aejensen/DensityRegression/shinyApps/README.md

-# DensityRegression
+# ShinyApps for density regression models

-Regression models for random density functions
+Explain how to download the apps